MichaelKim/wobsite/src/pages/blog/2017-07-27-cellular-automaton.md

 1. Predecessors: `0: [9, 6], 1: [8], 2: [4], 4: [2], 6: [0], 8: [1], 9: [0]`

-- Ending with right column: `{0: 2}, {1: 1}, {2: 1}, {4: 1}, {6: 1}, {8: 1}, {9: 1}`
+- Ending with right column: `{0: 2, 1: 1, 2: 1, 4: 1, 6: 1, 8: 1, 9: 1}`
-- 8 predecessors for `O`
+- 8 predecessors for `O / . / O`

 2. Predecessors: `0: [12, 3], 1: [13, 3, 2], 2: [1], 3: [1, 0], 4: [8], 5: [9], 8: [12, 11, 4], 9: [13, 11, 10, 5], 10: [9], 11: [9, 8], 12: [8, 0], 13: [9, 1]`

-- Ending with right column: `{0: 0}, {1: 1}, {2: 1}, {3: 3}, {4: 1}, {5: 1}, {8: 1}, {9: 0}, {10: 1}, {11: 2}, {12: 3}, {13: 2}`
+- Ending with right column: `{0: 0, 1: 1, 2: 1, 3: 3, 4: 1, 5: 1, 8: 1, 9: 0, 10: 1, 11: 2, 12: 3, 13: 2}`
-- 16 predecessors for `O.`
+- 16 predecessors for `O. / .O / O.`

 3. Predecessors: `0: [9, 6], 1: [8], 2: [4], 4: [2], 6: [0], 8: [1], 9: [0]`

-- Ending with right column: `{0: 0}, {1: 1}, {2: 1}, {4: 1}, {6: 0}, {8: 1}, {9: 0}`
+- Ending with right column: `{0: 0, 1: 1, 2: 1, 4: 1, 6: 0, 8: 1, 9: 0}`
-- 4 predecessors for `O.O`
+- 4 predecessors for `O.O / .O. / O.O`

-Hence, there are one predecessor that ends in 1, one in 2, one in 4, and one in 8.
-Summing these values, the answer is 4 possible predecessors.
+Hence, there is one predecessor that ends in 1, one in 2, one in 4, and one in 8.
+Summing these values, the answer is four possible predecessors.
 This matches the previous calculation!

 ### Trivia

 After some research, I came across a 1974 paper by Jean Hardouin-Duparc titled [_Paradis terrestre dans l'automate cellulaire de Conway_](http://www.numdam.org/item?id=ITA_1974__8_3_63_0) (Garden of Eden in Conway's cellular automata).
 In it, he describes a similar method to find Garden of Edens in Conway's Game of Life.
 Since Garden of Edens have no predecessors, this problem and his work go hand in hand with each other.
 Although his work is more complex than my solution, he had the same idea of splitting a grid into rows to help find predecessors of nearby rows.
-Using nondeterministic and deterministic finite automaton, he took these possible predecessors and found their complementary set, resulting in patterns that don't have any predecessors.
+Using finite automaton, he took these possible predecessors and found their complementary set, resulting in patterns that don't have any predecessors.
 Eventually, this will yield a Garden of Eden split into rows.

 Like this solution, his method only takes time exponential to the grid's width or height rather than its area.
 With his research, Harduoin-Duparc attempted to search for the narrowest possible Garden of Eden.
 In his same paper, he proved that no Garden of Edens of height 1 exist.
-For height 2, he complains how his automaton cannot be developed due to the memory constraints of his computer (a whopping 131,072 bytes), and failed to find any up to height 5.
-He did find two very narrow ones, which had bounding boxes of 122 × 6 and 117 × 6.
+For height 2, he complains how his automaton cannot be developed due to the memory constraints of his computer (a whopping 131,072 bytes!).
+Adapting his method to be heuristic, he continued his search and failed to find any up to height 5.
+He did find two very narrow ones with bounding boxes of 122 × 6 and 117 × 6.

 ### Final Thoughts

-I've had a lot of fun going through this problem and it introduced me to a new branch of math.
+I've had a lot of fun going through this problem, and it introduced me to a new branch of math.
 The most I've delved before in cellular automata was creating small Game of Life simulations for school assignments, and my research broadened my view on Conway's creation and what lies underneath it.

 Although this problem is over, I'm still curious about several questions:

 - As long as the given grid is narrow, its height doesn't significantly affect the running time.
 Is there an algorithm that runs faster for square grids?
-- Splitting the grid into rows can be thought of several one-dimensional cellular automata.
-Since the bottleneck of this algorithm is finding predecessors of the rows, can techniques used for one-dimensional automata be applied to this step?
+- Splitting the grid into rows can be thought of several 1D cellular automata.
+Since the bottleneck of this algorithm is finding predecessors of the rows, can techniques used for 1D automata be applied to this step?
 - Instead of splitting the grid into columns or rows, will other splitting methods improve the algorithm (e.g. half-columns or 2x2 blocks)?
 - Google's problem asked for the number of predecessors of a grid.
 How much harder is it to list those predecessors?